craigmantona/the_book_review/README.md

 ### Code
 * Code learned through the Code Institute Full Stack Development course was used throughout the site.

 * I used the base code learnt through the walkthrough project, Task Manager, and used this as a template for my project.
 This was a huge help in getting the basics of the site.
+I they added my own custom code to the project.

 * Deployment instructions used from GitHub help pages